 One study in Cox's Bazar, where refugee and illegally displaced Rohingya are concentrated, shows that HIV/AIDS is present.
 This may be a result of the proximity of the area to Myanmar, a country that is quite seriously affected by the disease.
 Another reason for risk in this population is the consistent trafficking of girls from the refugee camps into prostitution.
 Substance abuse, including intravenous drug use-a major route of transmission in most parts of the world-is extensive in some of the conflict-prone regions in South Asia.
 Risk of infection is likely to be high in such areas.
-From 1994-1997, HIV infection among intravenous drug users in Manipur rose from 25% to 61%.
-Another source of risk is the high level of promiscuity and unprotected sex among combatants and other groups affected by conflict.
-For example, conflict-induced displacement and the associated increase in urban populations and presence of military personnel have been cited as factors aggravating HIV transmission and AIDS in Manipur.
-Similarly, it has been noted that militant political groups in Assam which consist mainly of young, extremely mobile, men, presumed to be sexually active and relatively free of prevailing sexual prohibitions, are exposed to serious risk.

-Although there has been no research on the topic, Kashmir is likely to be another affected area due to the sheer numbers of military forces in the area and the consequent emergence of businesses offering sexual services.
-There is strong anecdotal evidence that brothel owners in the Sri Lankan city of Anuradhapura are forcibly engaging girls from outlying villages for the gratification of the large numbers of government soldiers who come here for rest and recreation.
+This has emerged in a study of Manipur State, for example, which showed that the prevalence among intravenous drug users rose from 9% in 1989 to 85% in 1993.67 Another source of risk is the high level of promiscuity and unprotected sex among combatants and other groups affected by conflict.
+For example, conflictinduced displacement and the associated increase in urban populations and presence of military personnel have been cited as factors aggravating HIV transmission and AIDS in Manipur.
+Similarly, it has been noted that militant political groups in Assam which consist mainly of young, extremely mobile, men-presumed to be sexually active and relatively free of prevailing sexual prohibitions-are exposed to serious risk.
+Although there has been no research on the topic, Kashmir is likely to be another affected area due to the sheer numbers of military forces in the area and the consequent emergence of 'rest and recreation' business.